This post may contain affiliate links. Please read my disclosure policy.

 Donalyn,

-I loved reading this post.
-I am sure the cake is tasty, and will head over to try it at some point since your photos have me drooling, but the story?
+I am sure the cake is tasty and plan to try it at soon since your photos have me drooling!

 Very much enjoyed this morning’s read.